sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ## What we are not working on

 - **Windows support** ([#24849](https://github.com/sourcegraph/sourcegraph/issues/24849)): Reliably supporting creating batch changes locally in a windows environment is a very large amount of work, that is incompatible with our plan of delivering Server-side Batch Changes as fast as possible.
 Windows support has blocked one [prospect](https://github.com/sourcegraph/customers/issues/3) and slowed down adoption at a [customer](https://github.com/sourcegraph/customers/issues/2), and will likely be important in the Banking and Gaming industry.
 We plan to address these customers with Server-side Batch Changes.
 Server-side Batch Changes will bypass the need to run the CLI locally, and instead allow customers to compute the batch changes on the Sourcegraph instance.

+- **Permissions and access control** is not a focus for Q2, as we are still collecting feedback and we want to focus on running batch changes server-side.
+It's very likely to be a focus area for Q3.

 In general, we tend to focus on features that we can build for multiple codehosts in a relatively homogenous manner, and avoid codehost-specific features.